THE BASIS OF DU NORD SKIN CARE

 Essential fatty acids (omega-6 and omega 3 fatty acids) have functions in both the epidermal and dermal layers of the skin.
 Linoleic acid (omega-6) is specifically involved in skin barrier function, as it is a fatty acid moiety of ceramide molecules.
 Longer-chain fatty acids, derived from linoleic acid and gamma-linolenic acid (also an omega-6) and alpha-linolenic acid (omega-3), are involved in the inflammatory response, with both pro- and anti-inflammatory effects.

 Plant oil lipid components—unsaturated fatty acids, saturated fats, sterols, phospholipids, and glycolipids—can play a role in the synthesis and integrity of skin barrier.
 Seed oils used in DU NORD SKIN CARE have significant concentrations of linoleic acid and alpha-linolenic acid.
 In addition, the rarer gamma-linolenic acid is found in black currant, evening primrose and sea buckthorn oils.
-Oat oil has been found to stimulate synthesis of ceramides.
+Uniquely processed extracts of oat kernel have been found to contain skin bio-identical lipids.

-- Stimulating microcirculation of blood in skin, which stimulates transport of oxygen and nutrients
+Stimulating microcirculation of blood in the skin, which facilitates transport of oxygen and micronutrients

-Flavonoids and anthocyanosides found in buckbean, great burdock and violet may help stimulate blood flow in the skin.
+Flavonoids and anthocyanosides found in bogbean, great burdock, knotgrass and violet may help stimulate blood flow in the skin.

 Provision of water to skin (humectant properties)